MKasmalkar/blimp_mpc/README.md

 Note that this script will overwrite whatever used to be in `log_file.csv` and that even if you Ctrl-C to stop it, it will still overwrite that file with whatever data has been generated up to that point.

+The following data will be logged for each simulation time step:
+* Simulation time
+* x, y, z, phi, theta, psi, vx, vy, vz, wx, wy, wz
+* Derivatives of the above variables
+* x, y, z, and psi error
+* Solve time

+Additionally, the simulation time delta and the final timestep of the simulation are logged as metadata in the "metadata" column.

 ### blimp_data.py
 `blimp_data.py` is used to view simulation results from a logged file.
 It is invoked as follows: